 Falls happen fast.
 One step could cause a fall leading to injury or fatality.
 Good news: Falls can easily be prevented and National Safety Stand-Down provides the opportunity to discuss how.
 OSHA dedicates this week, May 7-11, to fall prevention in construction.
 Falls make up the highest percentage of deaths among workers in the construction industry.
 Falls are also the most cited safety violation on worksites.
 This Safety Stand-Down, take the opportunity to discuss fall prevention in your workplace.

-Did you know a 10 foot fall can occur within one second?
-Some of the most common falls in the construction industry are from roofs, ladders and scaffolds.
+Did you know a 10-foot fall can occur within one second?
+Some of the most common falls in the construction industry are from roofs, ladders, and scaffolds.
 Take preventative measures and make knowledgeable decisions to create a safe work environment.
 Trained, knowledgeable workers can prevent falls from occurring by following necessary precautions.

 This week employers have the opportunity to take a break during the workday to focus attention on safety.
 Anyone can participate in the National Safety Stand-Down.
-According to OSHA past participants include commercial construction companies, residential construction contractors, sub and independent contractors, highway construction, general industry employers, the U.S. Military, unions and safety equipment manufacturers.
-Any company or organization that wants to take the time to discuss job hazards and management of those hazards is encouraged to participate.
+According to OSHA past participants include commercial construction companies, residential construction contractors, sub and independent contractors, highway construction, general industry employers, the U.S. Military, unions, and safety equipment manufacturers.
+Any company or organization that wants to take the time to discuss job hazards and the management of those hazards is encouraged to participate.

 How to organize a safety stand-down:

 Are you interested in conducting a stand-down but unsure of how to do so?
 Not to worry.
 A stand-down can be very simple to put together for your employees.
-Simply take a break during the day to discuss fall and other job hazards with your employees.
-This break can consist of a toolbox topic, equipment inspections as a team, and simple discussion of hazards including how to proceed if a hazard occurs.
+Simply take a break during the day to discuss falls and other job hazards with your employees.
+This break can consist of a toolbox topic, equipment inspections as a team, and a simple discussion of hazards including how to proceed if a hazard occurs.
 If you’re still feeling a little stuck on how to put together your stand-down, OSHA outlines some ways to prepare.
 They also provide a list of free events for the public to participate in.

 Safety Stand-Down Topics: